-I grew up in Arizona, where my father fought insurance companies as a trial lawyer and my mother fought for public education as a schoolteacher.
-I answered phones and filed paperwork at my dad’s law practice, a small business that fought for working people.
-My parents were blue-blood Democrats in what I call Red-zona.
+I grew up in Arizona where my father fought for justice in the courtroom and my mother fought for public education in the classroom.
+I answered phones and filed paperwork at my dad’s law practice, a small business that advocated for working people.

-I got my first introduction to politics when my mom ran and won a seat on the local school board in 1988.
+I got my first introduction into politics when my mom ran and won a seat on the local school board in 1988.
 I was five years old and my sister, Page, was three.
 I still remember knocking on doors, stuffing envelopes and putting up yard signs.
-My parents taught me about fairness, justice and standing up for those who have no voice.
+My parents taught me the values of fairness, justice and standing up for those who have no voice.

+And then the unthinkable happened.
+On Jan.
+8, 2011, the nation watched in horror as a gunman shot Gabby, our staff and constituents.
+My friend and colleague Gabe Zimmerman was killed.
+Five others died that day.
 This experience touched my life in a profound way.
-Watching Gabby fight for her recovery over the last nine years and continue to fight to prevent the escalation of gun violence taught me about resilience, hard work and grit.
+Watching Gabby fight for her recovery and to prevent the escalation of gun violence taught me about resilience, hard work, and grit.

 Throughout my life, I have always been moved to stand up for what I believe.
 As a lifelong champion for women in leadership and reproductive justice, I served as president of the National Women’s Political Caucus of Washington and on the board of Pro-Choice Washington where I fought to protect abortion access.
 I previously led the region’s largest civil justice advocacy organization dedicated to standing up for the rights of patients, consumers, and injured workers against Big Pharma, Big Insurance, and unscrupulous corporations.